alvaromorono/bitvote-system/README.md

 To avoid any partisan use of the institution, a maximum time for the proposed law's final version will be established.

 Different types of laws will require different majority types to be approved.
 The existing types of laws and the required majority types for each kind shall be established in the constitution in an unambiguous manner.
 It is also of great importance that conflicting laws are correctly identified.
 For example, in the voting proccess of a law which contradicts with a previous law, the affected law shall be included in an 'affected laws' section.
 So that citizens know the consecuences (apparent or not) of the law to be voted.
 If the new law passes, the old one (or its affected articles) will be overwritten.
 Types of laws could help to identify contradicting laws.

+A Law database could be of great help.
+And with the use of machine learning techniques, efficiency within the system could be acquired.
+This Big Data implementation will make sure that no contradicting laws are produced.
+It will be trained to find these contradictions, and via constitution, contradicting laws will declare the newest, invalid.

 3. - Multiplier and predictions: